Everything You Need to Know About Yellowstone Season 4

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-Yellowstone Season 4 premieres this weekend and we can hardly wait to find out what happened after the insanely bonkers Season 3 finale.
-John (Kevin Costner) was ambushed with machine gun fire, Beth (Kelly Reilly) was potentially blown up by a mail bomb, and Kayce (Luke Grimes) was also the target of a gunman attack.
-We feel confident that Roarke (Josh Holloway) is primarily responsible for planning the attack on the Dutton family, but we still have questions about whether Jamie (Wes Bentley) helped out?
+Yellowstone Season 4 premiered last weekend on Nov.
+4 and revealed which of the Duttons survived the multi-pronged assassination attempt on the family.
+If you'll remember, John (Kevin Costner) was ambushed with machine gun fire, Beth (Kelly Reilly) was potentially blown up by a mail bomb, and Kayce (Luke Grimes) was the target of a different gunman attack.
+The surviving Duttons did not waste time regrouping and going after who set up the attacks, but there's obviously still traitors in their midst that must be sussed out if they want to keep hold of the ranch.

-There are so many burning questions that still need to be answered about the fates of those attacked and the ones closest to them, and what all of this means for the fate of the Duttons' land.
-Luckily, the new season is just around the corner, but here is everything we know about what to expect from Yellowstone Season 4, including when and where to tune in to watch!
+Luckily, the new season is here and new episodes will be rolling out every Sunday.
+Here is everything we know about what to expect from Yellowstone Season 4, including when and where to tune in to watch!

-The cast of Yellowstone, including Wes Bentley, Cole Hauser, and Kelsey Asbille, teased a bone-chilling Season 4 premiere that was "war-like" to film.
-They could not give anything away about who survived the attacks at the end of Season 3, but they did warn that the first 10 minutes of the premiere especially will be particularly intense for viewers.
-Get ready for a wild ride in Season 4!
+The Yellowstone Season 4 premiere did not disappoint in action or tension as the new season picked up right where Season 3 left off — with the Duttons under attack.
+The family survived being shot (in multiple ways) and being blown up, and even managed to get revenge on the man who orchestrated the assassination attempts, but the drama is only just beginning as the Duttons wonder who among them are still trying to take them out.

+Yellowstone returned for Season 4 on Sunday, Nov.
+7, with back-to-back episodes on the Paramount Network.
+It was simulcast TV Land, CMT, POP TV, and their respective websites as long as you have a cable subscription.

 Yellowstone Seasons 1-3 are currently streaming on Peacock.
 Season 4 is expected to arrive on the service when it concludes in early 2022.